ms/buildtogether.tech/versioning/index.md

     licenses in <span x="rights"></span>

 `CONDUCT`
-:   How the project requires people to treat each other.
-"Be polite" or "use
-    your common sense" turns out not to be enough because:

-    -   What you think is polite or common sense depends on where you are from.
-Since many projects have participants from different backgrounds, making the rules explicit avoids angry arguments starting with, "But *I* thought that…"

-    -   It helps prevent people from <span g="feigning_ignorance">feigning ignorance</span>, i.e., claiming after they do something offensive that they didn't realize it was out of bounds.
-(See also <span g="schrodingers_asshole">Schrödinger's asshole</span>.)
+:   The project's Code of Conduct, i.e., how people are required to treat one
+    another.
+As we'll discuss in <span x="collaborate"></span>, "be polite" or "use your common sense" aren't enough.

 `CONTRIBUTING`
 :   How to contribute to the project.
 Should people file an issue when they have